 Parameter Description Unit Range Default USED_VLAN_NE TWORKS Using standard ICCP: empty - ICCP sets up a bridge between native eth0 and wlan0/1.
 Using VLAN ICCP: List of all configured VLAN networks/ssid.
 Case sensitive names for network interfaces and virtual SSIDs should configured first in appropriate menu pages.
-Comma separated list custom empty CHANNEL_SETT INGS Predefined channel settings - make sure all desired coupling partners uses the same channel mode. mode string predefined or custom 2.4 GHz, CH 11, HT40- MIN_SIGNAL_Q UALITY -1000 -60 RECOVER Number of times that another AP must be detected as best neighbor in a row.
+Comma separated list custom empty CHANNEL_SETT INGS Predefined channel settings - make sure all desired coupling partners uses the same channel mode. mode string predefined or custom 2.4 GHz, CH 11, HT40- MIN_SIGNAL_Q UALITY Minimal signal quality.
+Partners below that value will be ignored. dBm -1000 -60 RECOVER Number of times that another AP must be detected as best neighbor in a row.
 This value applies to BIND and CONNECT state. times 15 3 CONNECT_MAX TIME Time limit for connection state. seconds 20200 90 CONNECT_EXTE NSION Client time limit extension for connection state. seconds 160 30 WAIT_RECONNE CT Time to wait for reconnecting an established link (link signal lost). seconds 330 10 DROPPED_RET RY Value that determines the time in which the AP will attempt to re-connect the previous connection, using the stored SSID and access key.
 The old SSID and access key will be discarded if this time has elapsed, and the AP will enter IDLE state. times 110 5

-6.1.8.5 Configuration Hint Web Interface
+6.1.7.5 Configuration Hint Web Interface